Trewaters/soar/README.md

   - must find what information has been moved already.
 (2023-09-01 13:25:35)
 * Connect to a data source so I can actually use real data and allows users to save their work.
 * Begin adding a changelog to this project.
+* Deploy on Vercel or some other free web hosting

 ## Milestones